np-overflow/handbook/docs/admin/resources.md

 * Highly collaborative (e.g. presentations, documents)
 * Advanced access control requirements (e.g. limited to non-IT students)
 * Requires the Microsoft productivity suite (e.g. `.docx`, `.pptx`)

+### Access control

+As mentioned, the SharePoint site is associated with the `np-overflow` team, and by default, all members of the `np-overflow` team will be able to access all files on the SharePoint site.

+While Microsoft Teams interface does not offer access-control capabilities, the associated SharePoint interface can be used to implement these features.
+The following guidelines should be used:

+* In Microsoft Teams, the P/VPs should be owners
+* EXCO members should be associated with the role "NP Overflow EXCO"
+* Work group members should be associated with the role "NP Overflow Work Group"
+* Roles can be created as needed, i.e. certain events require more specific restrictions, but their need should be carefully considered before creation.
+As much as possible, please aim to limit access ==as little as possible==, and be open with the team.

 ## Technology